Daytime running lamp: United States

-Several states on the Eastern seaboard, the Southeast, Gulf Coast and California have laws that require headlights to be switched on when windshield wipers are in use.
+Several states on the Eastern seaboard, the Southeast, Gulf Coast, and California have laws that require headlights to be switched on when windshield wipers are in use.
 DRLs are not considered headlights in most vehicle codes and so DRLs may not meet the letter of these laws in use.

 Australia

-DRLs are permitted but not required in Australia, though the Australian College of Road Safety, an Australian automotive safety group, advocates making DRLs mandatory rather than optional.
+DRLs are permitted but not required in Australia, though the Australasian College of Road Safety, an Australian automotive safety group, advocates making DRLs mandatory rather than optional.